foxitsoftware/Create-react-app-hook-Example/README.md

 This guide shows two examples.
 One introduces how to quickly run the out-of-the-box sample for react.js created by "create-react-app" in Foxit PDF SDK for Web package, and the other presents a way to integrate Foxit PDF SDK for Web into React app created by "create-react-app".

-## Quickly run the out-of-the-box sample for create-react-app-hook
+## Quickly run the out-of-the-box sample for Create-react-app-hook-Example

 _Note:The root folder of `Foxit PDF SDK for Web` is referred as `root` in the following._